Parental Conflict After Divorce

 You have heard the expression that for every action, there is an equal and opposite reaction.

-In divorce and child custody cases, I can make it more simple.
-Parents will often get what they give and if a parent fails to change course before it is too late, he or she may cause permanent damage to the children.
+Parents will often get what they give; if a parent fails to change course before it is too late, he or she may cause permanent damage to the children.
 Of course, in cases that involve serious physical abuse or constant neglect, co-parenting can be quite difficult.

-The present positions that a parent takes and the choices that a parent makes set up parental conflict for months, years and sometimes decades to come.
-Most of them come from being short-sighted and placing emphasis on minor issues, even causing extensive litigation over them.
-This occurs over small percentage differences in parenting time, gamesmanship over income disclosure that then delays child support calculation, seeking orders to micromanage parenting responsibilities or, at the worst, false allegations, reckless or malicious gatekeeping or parental alienation.
-Each of these actions create a further divide between the parents, cause the other parent to react and set a precedent for distrust and lack of cooperation and compromise, going forward.
+The present positions a parent takes and the choices a parent makes set up parental conflict for months, years, and sometimes decades to come.
+Most come from being short-sighted and emphasizing minor issues, even causing extensive litigation.
+This occurs over small percentage differences in parenting time, gamesmanship over income disclosure that delays child support calculation, seeking orders to micromanage parenting responsibilities, or, at worst, false allegations, reckless or malicious gatekeeping, or parental alienation.
+Each of these actions creates a further divide between the parents, causes the other parent to react, and sets a precedent for distrust, lack of cooperation, and compromise going forward.

 How parental conflict after divorce can teach better co-parenting